- Barajar

 Conclusion by analogy: is necessary when there is no data to be analysed.

 Single Source Surveys: All information comes from a single source.
 Is an extensive and diverse picture of the media usage of a person or a household.
+Data Merging: Reflects the necessity to distribute the need for information in different surveys and samples.
+The collected data can still be used for planning crossmedia campaigns. |

 Why are the Communication Policies so important?